abhardwaj119/portfolio-showcase/README.md

 ### `showmap`

-A command-line utility for quickly searching locations on **OpenStreetMap**.
+A command-line utility for quickly searching locations using **OpenStreetMap**.

 The program accepts a location through command-line arguments.
-If no argument is provided, it uses the contents of the clipboard instead.
+If no arguments are provided, it searches for whatever is currently stored in the clipboard.

 **Concepts used:**